Updated for Xcode 14.2

 SwiftUI, simply by virtue of being significantly newer, has significantly fewer solutions available.
 In fact, it’s common to look for things that no one has tried before – you’re literally the first person.
 That can be a lot of fun, but if you have an actual project that you actually want to ship it can also be a frustrating time sink.

 No!
 SwiftUI is great fun to work with, and you can build marvelous things with it.
 The whole rest of this book is designed to help you get started with SwiftUI as quickly and efficiently as possible – I wouldn’t have written it if I didn’t think SwiftUI was awesome.

-So, to answer the question directly: yes should get busy learning SwiftUI because it is the future of app development on Apple’s platforms, but you still need to learn UIKit because those skills will be useful for years to come.
+So, to answer the question directly: yes, you should get busy learning SwiftUI because it is the future of app development on Apple’s platforms, but at some point you still need to learn UIKit because those skills will be useful for years to come.

 As each year goes by, all three problems listed above will become reduced as SwiftUI grows in strength, adoption, and support, and as SwiftUI grows UIKit will start to shrink.
 However, for now at least, you really do need both.

 SPONSORED Build a functional Twitter clone using APIs and SwiftUI with Stream's 7-part tutorial series.
 In just four days, learn how to create your own Twitter using Stream Chat, Algolia, 100ms, Mux, and RevenueCat.

 Sponsor Hacking with Swift and reach the world's largest Swift community!

 Link copied to your pasteboard.